RustCrypto/formats/cms/README.md

 ![Rust Version][rustc-image]
 [![Project Chat][chat-image]][chat-link]

-Pure Rust implementation of the Cryptographic Message Syntax (CMS) as described in [RFC 5652] and in [RFC 3274].
+Pure Rust implementation of the Cryptographic Message Syntax (CMS) as described in [RFC 5652], [RFC 5911], and in [RFC 3274].

 [Documentation][docs-link]

-## Status
+## About

-tl;dr: not ready to use.

-This is a work-in-progress implementation which is at an early stage of development.
+Cryptographic Message Syntax (CMS) is an IETF standard for encrypted messages, and can be used to sign and/or encrypt data.
+It uses a certificate-based architecture for authenticating principals who can exchange encrypted and/or signed messages.

+CMS is based on the syntax of PKCS #7, itself based on the Privacy-Enhanced Mail (PEM) standard.

+It's used in many cryptographic standards, such as S/MIME, PKCS#12 and the RFC 3161 digital timestamping protocol.

 ## Minimum Supported Rust Version